rachadele/biof501_proj/README.md

 ## Repo Structure

+Results will be published in the `results` directory.
+An example repo structure can be found under `images/results`.

 ## Container

 I have built a custom Docker container for use with this pipeline; its configuration can be found in `bin/Dockerfile` and `bin/requirements.txt`.
 The project directory is mounted to the base directory of the container via the config: